 Contract learning is a way to provide individualized learning.
 Meet with individual students to set learning goals.
 Specific, measurable goals are put into a contract that is made to ensure goals are met.

 Layered curriculum is tiered activities that students complete at their own pace and ability.
 Three levels C, B, and A separate the activities.
 Students working at each level will receive that grade on an assignment when completed.
 Level C, completed properly will earn a C for the assignment.
 A grade of B is earned by completing level C and B work to the teacher’s satisfaction.
 An A grade requires C, B, and A work to be satisfactorily completed.

 Each level has visual, auditory, and kinesthetic activities.
 A list of, perhaps six to nine, options per level are given to students.
 They are required to complete three of their choice.

 Basic assignments are contained in Level C. Level B activities require higher-level thinking.
 Critical thinking is involved in Level A activities.

-Name some ways that a student in a group can show you he has the concept?
+What are some ways that a student can show you they have grasped a concept?